We will update information on this site as we receive new information from the Ohio Department of Education.

 - Science: Grades 5 & 8, plus end of course exam in biology and physical science for some students

-- Social Studies: Grade 4 & 6, plus end of course exams in American government and American history.
+- Social Studies: End of course exams in American government and American history.

 - ACT: Grade 11.
 Required to meet Ohio's College and Career Ready graduation requirement.